The Ultimate Guide to Houston's Free Museums

 Museum District

-Space City also happens to be the home of one of the top zoos in the United States, often vying against San Diego Zoo for the title of most-visited.
+Space City also happens to be the home of one of the top zoos in the United States, often competing with San Diego Zoo for the title of most-visited.
 It's possible to spend an entire day here and still not see every animal, attend every talk, or participate in every activity.

 Houston Zoo is free the first Tuesday of every month, though tickets must be booked in advance and are available only on a limited basis.
 Planning ahead is highly advised.